Skip to content

 Cascade notifications are emitted when a change affects multiple entities.
 For example, deleting a principle emits card-changed for the principle and for every objective that referenced it.

 Some events trigger multiple state changes.
-The assign_principle_to_objective event is the primary example:
+Two key examples:

 Each derived command is processed as a full event with its own sequence number, status, and notifications.
 All emitted events are collected in the ProcessingResult.EmittedEvents list.